-- Monitoring attendance and overseeing the daily register. - Acting as the Attendance Lead in conjunction with the Headteacher, for championing attendance, analysing attendance data and identifying areas of intervention and improvement to be communicated to class teachers. - In liaison with class teachers, communicating with pupils and parents regarding attendance. - Advising class teachers regarding following up on incidents of persistent poor attendance. - Informing the LA of any pupil's name being deleted from the admission register unless exceptions apply.
+- Monitoring attendance and overseeing the daily register. - Acting alongside the Headteacher (Attendance Lead) for championing attendance, analysing attendance data and identifying areas of intervention and improvement to be communicated to class teachers. - In liaison with class teachers, communicating with pupils and parents regarding attendance. - Advising class teachers on following-up on incidents of persistent poor attendance. - Informing the LA of any pupil's name being deleted from the admission register unless exceptions apply.